 ID theft insurance

-Insurance against identity theft won’t protect you against becoming a victim of identity fraud but only help with the costs of dealing with this type of theft, such as mailing letters to your creditors and perhaps some legal fees.
-Your bank will usually already cover the costs of credit card fraud, which is one of the common problems.
+Insurance against identity theft won't protect you against becoming a victim of identity fraud, but it will help with the costs of dealing with this type of theft.

-Tip: To make sure no-one is using your identity for setting up bank accounts (for example), check your credit file every year.
+Our tip: To make sure nobody's using your identity to set up fake bank accounts (for example), check your credit file every year.
 You can order it for free from credit bureaus such as Dun and Bradstreet, Experian and Veda.